cwrucutter/snowmower_localization/README.md

 * Populate odometry message with Covariances.

-* Create callback functions for subscribers.
+* **DONE** Create callback functions for subscribers.

+* Make decawave callback function open to any number of beacons.

 * **DONE** Code up the equations for the system model.